steve3p0/CS563/webdev-lab-notebook/03-css/reflection.md

 ### HTML

-Enter your reflections on this section here.
+I learned how class and ID attributes can be used to organize and style content, especially when combined with CSS selectors like attribute selectors or compound class names.
+Setting up the HTML to support those selectors made me more mindful of naming conventions and hierarchy.

 ### Accessibility

 I had to add main tags to fix a page region error.
+And the biggest assessibility issue was the low contrast use of colors.
-There was 1 alert for
+There was 1 alert for not having a first level heading h1 tag.
+I added a Selectors h1 tag to rectify this.

 ### CSS